-Alan Bewell’s groundbreaking 1989 article on “botany as social theory” first drew English Romanticists’ attention to James Gillray’s 1798 cartoon, “New Morality” (Figure 2; Bewell 1989), published in the Anti-Jacobin Magazine and Review.
+Alan Bewell’s groundbreaking 1989 article on “Botany as Social Theory” first drew English Romanticists’ attention to James Gillray’s 1798 cartoon “New Morality,” (Figure 2; Bewell 1989), published in the Anti-Jacobin Magazine and Review.
 The piece is an extraordinary visual condensation of the culture war (from 1793, also an actual war) excited in Britain by the French Revolution.
-There is much late-Directorate topical specificity on evidence here: a nightmare scenario in which President Revelliere-Lepaux, “high Priest of the Theophilanthropes,” has been installed in St. Paul’s Cathedral, under the craven auspices of “Justice,” “Philanthropy,” and “Sensibility,” ushered in by a Napoleonic Leviathan (the obese amphibian on the left).
+There is much late-Directorate topical specificity on evidence here: a nightmare scenario in which President Revelliere-Lepaux, “high Priest of the Theophilanthropes,” has been installed in St. Paul’s Cathedral under the craven auspices of “Justice,” “Philanthropy,” and “Sensibility,” ushered in by a Napoleonic Leviathan (the obese amphibian on the left).
 The invading monster has an English face, that of the Whig Duke of Bedford, and carries other prominent Whig politicians on its back; they are wafted into London on a frothy tide of revolutionary fervor that had, at least since Edmund Burke’s Reflections on the Revolution in France (1790), been figured as intoxicating liquor bubbling across the channel.
-A print-media “cornucopia of ignorance,” labelled with the names of a number of liberal press outlets, echoes the beast’s fat form: it overflows with ten years of English left-ish writing, from Coleridge and Southey to Priestley, Tooke, Godwin, and Wollstonecraft.
+A print-media “cornucopia of ignorance,” labeled with the names of a number of liberal press outlets, echoes the beast’s fat form: it overflows with ten years of English leftish writing, from Coleridge and Southey to Priestley, Tooke, Godwin, and Wollstonecraft.

-Bewell urged Romanticists to zero in on the tiny flower-seller (Figure 3) in the distant middle-ground of the image, just before the ad hominem caricatures of political figures and their works fade into an anonymous popular mob.
-The flowers in the seller’s basket are blossoming into a riot of bonnet-rouges, and the little label beneath reads “Zoonomia” – the title of Erasmus Darwin’s medical magnum opus on animal life (1794-6) – followed by the perfectly incriminating subtitle, “Jacobin Plants.”
-“Zoonomia … or Jacobin Plants”: pithy proof that Darwin’s botany was perceived as a partisan endeavor in the 1790s, and of whose side it was on.
-Bewell moved outward from here to reevaluate botany in the period as the locus of a “radical form of pastoral poetry” (1989 132).
+Bewell urged Romanticists to zero in on the tiny flower-seller (Figure 3) in the distant middle ground of the image, just before the ad hominem caricatures of political figures and their works fade into an anonymous popular mob.
+The flowers in the seller’s basket are blossoming into a riot of bonnet rouges, and the little label beneath reads “Zoonomia”—the title of Erasmus Darwin’s medical magnum opus on animal life (1794–96)—followed by the perfectly incriminating subtitle, “Jacobin Plants.”
+“Zoonomia or Jacobin Plants”: pithy proof that Darwin’s botany was perceived as a partisan endeavor in the 1790s and of whose side it was on.
+Bewell moved outward from here to reevaluate botany in the period as the locus of a “radical form of pastoral poetry” (“Jacobin Plants” 132).
 Thanks to his reading and others, we now understand Darwin’s The Loves of the Plants as Exhibit A for an English libertine botany that mobilized plant sexuality as a polymorphically perverse challenge to the contemporary mating rites of British humans.
 Darwin’s “flowery porn,” as Tristanne Connolly put it, outraged conservative critics, not least because the pleasures of botanical reading were so frequently enjoyed by women.
-Yet it is less clear how pastoral that is radical in the sphere of gender and sexuailty connects to the adjective “Jacobin” that would seem to stand instead, in Gillray’s cartoon and in the English conservative imagination, as a loose cypher for a somewhat different social threat – that of popular, transnational Revolutionism.
+Yet it is less clear how a pastoral that is radical in the sphere of gender and sexuality connects to the adjective “Jacobin” that would seem to stand instead, in Gillray’s cartoon and in the English conservative imagination, as a loose cipher for a somewhat different social threat—that of popular, transnational Revolutionism.
 Visually, the blooming Liberty Caps in Darwin’s basket amplify the raised arms and open mouths of a threatening, jubilant mob.